-In February 2016, the Company reached an agreement with its customer that modified the scope of the AH-1Z contract and which, among other things, resolved outstanding claims associated with this program.
-The Company agreed to pay its customer \$4.0 million, all of which has been accrued as of December 31, 2015.
-The Company will receive \$4.3 million from its customer, the retention of this amount being contingent on the resolution of certain contractual matters.
-If these contractual matters are not satisfactorily resolved, we may be required to reimburse our customer for all or a portion of this amount.
-The Company has included this amount in its current estimate of contract revenue, as the Company believes the favorable resolution of this contractual matter is probable.
-The Company considers this a Type I subsequent event and has updated its contract estimates as of December 31, 2015, to reflect this contract modification and claims resolution.
-Given the current volume of firm orders, the Company estimates the contract to be a zero margin program, taking into consideration the \$2.8 million of G&A costs capitalized in inventory associated with this contract.
+In February 2016, the Company reached an agreement with our customer that modified the scope of the AH-1Z contract and which, among other things, resolved outstanding claims associated with this program.
+The Company agreed to pay its customer \$4.0 million, all of which was accrued at the end of 2015 and paid in 2016, and the customer agreed to pay the Company \$4.3 million which was received in the third quarter of 2016.
+Given the current volume of firm orders, the Company estimates the contract to be a zero margin program, taking into consideration the \$1.4 million of G&A costs capitalized in inventory associated with this contract.
+As of December 31, 2016 and 2015, our backlog for this program was \$45.4 million and \$10.2 million, respectively.